BurnySc2/monorepo/README.md

 # To get to the current stage of the repo
-- install `pipenv` using command `pip install pipenv`
+install `pipenv` using command `pip install pipenv`

-- install packages using the `pip install` command, e.g. `pipenv install aiohttp pytest pytest-asyncio`
+install packages using the `pip install` command here:

+`pipenv install aiohttp dpcontracts`

+`pipenv install --dev pytest pytest-asyncio hypothesis`

 # Useful Pipenv commands